 Each of our named executive officers is eligible to participate in an annual cash incentive compensation program which provides participants with an opportunity to earn variable cash incentive compensation based on individual and company performance.
-In July 2014, our Board of Directors approved, effective upon the closing of the initial public offering of our common stock, an increase in the target annual variable cash incentive compensation levels for each of our named executive officers.
-Following the increase, the target level for 2014 for Mr. McDonough was 50% of his annual base salary and the target levels for Dr. Pfaller and Dr. Lowery were 40% of their respective base salaries.
+For 2016, Mr. McDonough's target bonus was 75% of his base salary, Dr. Lowery's target bonus was 45% of his base salary and Mr. Lynch's target bonus was 40% of his base salary.